esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > "maybe I write this in a user story as a keyboard user, my focus should be sent into the modal dialogue on open." - Marcy
 > "And so part two to that would be as a keyboard user, I should not be able to access interactive items behind the modal dialogue if I have separate those out.
 Because they're different implementation tasks potentially really depends.
 Yeah, but maybe I scope those to be separate issues just to try and keep the size of them to be smaller." - Marcy

+#### **Prioritizing Accessibility Issues**
+> This prioritization task could happen when you open the issue, or it could be something you visit later as a team scoping exercise.
+Either way, it can help to reference WCAG when figuring out prioritization.
+Doing a quick search for “WCAG modal dialog focus”, for example, you’ll find **[Modal Dialog Example | WAI-ARIA Authoring Practices 1.2](https://w3c.github.io/aria-practices/examples/dialog-modal/dialog.html).**

+1. Search WCAG
+2. If you find a matching WCAG Success Critera, take note of which level it should be (A, AA, AAA).
+(You could then
+3.

 ## Useful resources
 TODO: Add more  useful links.